 Armstrong & Lowry Named to Mountain States Super Lawyers

-Thorndal Armstrong Delk Balkenbush & Eisinger is proud to announce that James Armstrong and Michael Lowry were included among the 2015 Mountain States Super Lawyers.
-Mr. Armstrong was selected in the area of Personal Injury General Defense and Mr. Lowry was named in the Rising Stars category for product liability defense.
+Thorndal Armstrong Delk Balkenbush & Eisinger is proud to announce that James Armstrong was included among the 2015 Mountain States Super Lawyers.
+Mr. Armstrong was selected in the area of Personal Injury General Defense.

 Super Lawyers is a listing of outstanding lawyers from more than 70 practice areas who have attained a high-degree of peer recognition and professional achievement.
 The selection process is multi-phased and includes independent research, peer nominations and peer evaluations.
 The designation is an honor, in that only 5% of all lawyers in each region are named to this list annually.
 Super Lawyers magazine recognizes quality in the practice of law by use of a rigorous selection process that incorporates peer recognition and professional achievement.

 Diamond Appointed to State Bar of Nevada's Continuing Legal Education Committee

 Shareholder Kevin Diamond was appointed by the State Bar of Nevada Board of Governors to the State Bar’s Continuing Legal Education Committee.
 Lawyers in Nevada must complete a number of continuing legal education hours per year, including hours related to ethics issues.
 Over the years Diamond has presented legal education courses on various topics to Nevada attorneys, and has taught courses at local law firms.
 He also organizes and facilitates in house education seminars for his firm's legal education credits.
 “Our profession is constantly changing.
 Rulings by our appellate courts, or new statutes enacted by the Legislature, make it vital to an attorney’s practice to continue their education throughout their career,” said Diamond.
 “I look forward to serving the State Bar on this Committee,” he added.